A Natural Decongestant that’s Fast and Simple

 Our first line of defense is to start boosting our immune resistance the moment we’ve been exposed or it feels like something has invaded our system.
-We start with a strong dose (double tea bags) of herbal cold care and immunity boosting teas first with 1 tablespoons of Manuka honey and 2 tablespoons lemon juice.
+We start with a strong dose (double tea bags) of herbal cold care and immunity boosting herbal teas for cold and flu first with 1 tablespoon of Manuka honey and 2 tablespoons lemon juice.

 Here’s a simple homemade decongestant, cough and cold remedy, followed by a step by step ‘How-to’ video.